particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 ### Create a customer

+This control uses the [create customer](/reference/device-cloud/api/#create-a-customer---client-credentials) API for two-legged shadow customers.
+The difference is that you control the identities and login mechanism for these users.
+In fact, you don't need to use real emails for these customers, so you don't have to expose any information about your users to Particle.
+The users do need to be unique, however.
+This control has a button **Use UUID** for using a UUID instead of an email to identify your customers securely.

+You can use real email addresses, your own customer ID numbers, etc. if you prefer.

 {{> cloud-api-create-customer}}

 ### Create an access token for an existing customer

+The previous API only works for new customers.
+If you know your customer identifier (email, UUID, etc.) you can generate a new access token using this API.

 {{> cloud-api-customer-token}}

 ### Create a claim code (customers)

-The next step is creating a claim code.
+The next step is [creating a claim code](/reference/device-cloud/api/#create-a-claim-code).
 The claim code associates a device that uses the claim code when connecting to the cloud with a two-legged shadow customer and product.
 This is one step that will require some custom code when you are implementing it on your infrastructure.
 This is also what links your server's customer authentication system with Particle, without exposing any personal information about your customer.

 A claim code can also be used with simple auth customers and developer accounts, but this example does not demonstrate that.
 The Photon setup SDK takes care of that for you when you are using those modes.

+Note that a claim code it only good for one hour, and if the device does not successfully get online (breathing cyan) within one hour you'll need to generate a new claim code.

 {{> cloud-api-create-claim-code}}